qpdf/qpdf/manual/design.rst

 ~~~~~~~~~~~~~~~~

 The ``QPDF`` object has an object cache which contains a shared
-pointer to each object that was read from the file.
-Changes can be
+pointer to each object that was read from the file or added as an
-made to any of those objects through ``QPDFObjectHandle`` methods.
-Any
+indirect object.
+Changes can be made to any of those objects through
-such changes are visible to all ``QPDFObjectHandle`` instances that
+``QPDFObjectHandle`` methods.
+Any such changes are visible to all
-point to the same object.
-When a ``QPDF`` object is written by
+``QPDFObjectHandle`` instances that point to the same object.
+When a
-``QPDFWriter`` or serialized to JSON, any changes are reflected.
+``QPDF`` object is written by ``QPDFWriter`` or serialized to JSON,
+any changes are reflected.

 Objects in qpdf 11 and Newer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~